raspberrypilearning/comic-character/en/step_4.md

 Open `scripts.js`.

 Use the `querySelector()` method to find:
-+ the summary section element and assign it to the constant `summary`.
++ The summary section element and assign it to the constant `summary`
-+ the character details section element and assign it to the constant `characterDetails`.
++ The character details section element and assign it to the constant `characterDetails`

 --- code ---
 ---